Robert Stewart, Duke of Albany

 Robert Stewart (1339 - 3 September 1420) was a Scottish prince and nobleman who ruled the Kingdom of Scotland as its effective monarch, under the title of Governor of Scotland, from 1406 until his death.
 Robert governed on behalf of his exiled nephew, King James I. Prior to his tenure as governor, Robert acted as regent at various times for his father, King Robert II, and his eldest brother, King Robert III.

-Holding the titles of Duke of Albany, Earl of Fife, and Earl of Menteith, Robert was the most powerful nobleman in Scotland for much of his lifetime.
+The most powerful nobleman in Scotland for much of his life, Robert held the titles of Duke of Albany, Earl of Fife, and Earl of Menteith.
 His rule saw extensive warfare with the Kingdom of England, which was intertwined with both the Anglo-Scottish Wars and the Hundred Years' War, along with conflict in northern Scotland against the Lordship of the Isles.
 A ruthless politician, he was widely blamed for the death of his nephew, David, Duke of Rothesay, in 1402.
-Robert pursued architectural and cultural development in Scotland, including the construction of Doune Castle and the establishment of the University of St Andrews, the first such institution in the kingdom.
-Robert's support of Antipope Benedict XIII during the Western Schism provoked local and international controversy.
-After his death in 1420, he was succeeded as governor by his eldest son, Murdoch.
+Robert's rule witnessed architectural and cultural developments in Scotland, including the construction of Doune Castle and the establishment of the University of St Andrews, the first such institution in the kingdom.
+Robert's support of Antipope Benedict XIII during the Western Schism provoked domestic and international controversy.
+After his death in 1420, Robert was succeeded as governor by his eldest son, Murdoch.

-Early life and career (1339-1388)
+Early life and career

 Robert was born in 1339.
-He was his parents' third son.
-Robert was named after his father, Robert Stewart, High Steward of Scotland, a grandson of Robert the Bruce and the heir presumptive to the Scottish throne.
-His mother was Elizabeth Mure, the daughter of Adam Mure of Rowallan, a landowner in Ayrshire.
+He was the third son of Robert Stewart, High Steward of Scotland, a grandson of Robert the Bruce and the heir presumptive to the Scottish throne.
+Robert's mother was Elizabeth Mure, the daughter of Adam Mure of Rowallan, a landowner in Ayrshire.
 Prior to his birth, Robert's parents had entered into a secular marriage, which was not recognized by the Catholic Church.
 After their father appealed to Pope Clement VI, Robert and his siblings were legitimated in 1347.
 Robert's mother probably died during the early 1350s.

 Robert was born during the reign of his paternal great-uncle, David II of Scotland.
-David II was captured at the Battle of Neville's Cross in 1346, during a failed Scottish invasion of England, after which Robert's father was elected as regent of Scotland.
-David II was unable to negotiate his return to Scotland until 1357, when he was forced to pay a ransom of 100,000 merks for his release from captivity.
+David II was captured at the Battle of Neville's Cross in 1346, during a failed Scottish invasion of England, after which a general council elected Robert's father as regent of Scotland.
+David II was unable to negotiate his return to Scotland until 1357, when he paid a ransom of 100,000 merks for his release from captivity.
 Robert was likely sent to England as one of the mandated hostages for his great-uncle's ransom in 1358.
 Robert's detention was brief, and he was exchanged shortly afterwards for his eldest brother, John Stewart of Kyle, who remained in England for several years.